Elizabeth of Luxembourg: Marriage

 On 28 September 1421, the enduring friendship between King Sigismund and the House of Habsburg culminated in a marriage treaty signed in Vienna.
-The treaty confirmed Elizabeth's status as heiress presumptive of both Hungary and Bohemia, but only for as long as she remained Sigismund's only child.
-It stipulated that the birth of another daughter would leave Elizabeth with the right to choose one of her father's kingdoms, while the younger sister would inherit the other.
+The treaty confirmed Elizabeth's status as heiress presumptive of both Hungary and Bohemia but only for as long as she remained Sigismund's only child.
+It stipulated that the birth of another daughter would leave Elizabeth with the right to choose one of her father's kingdoms, and the younger sister would inherit the other.
 Should she gain a brother, however, she would be deprived of both crowns in his favour.
 The Margraviate of Moravia was ceded to Albert as Elizabeth's dowry.
 The treaty was controversial in both Hungary and Bohemia, as the nobility of both countries claimed the right to elect their monarch, even though their choice was normally the heir-in-blood.

 Elizabeth formally married Albert in a splendid ceremony held on 19 April 1422 in Vienna.
 Elizabeth, now duchess of Austria, moved to the Viennese court of her husband.
 The papal dispensation for the marriage, necessary due to the couple's common descent from Wenceslaus II of Bohemia and Judith of Habsburg, was not sought until 1431, but was easily granted by Eugene IV.

 The couple's first child, a daughter named Anne, was born in 1432.
 The French travel writer Bertrandon de la Broquière noted that "the Duchess, a tall, handsome woman, daughter to the Emperor, and heiress after him to the kingdoms of Hungary and Bohemia and their dependencies", gave birth to a daughter, "which had occasioned festivals and tournaments that were the more numerously attended because hitherto she had not had any children."
 In 1435, Elizabeth delivered a son, George, who died within three hours.
 The next birth was that of another daughter, Elizabeth, in 1436.